 Chris Hogan, author of Everyday Millionaires, spoke at our Individuals and Teams Retreat about how important it is to have the right people around you when you’re trying to come back from a financial setback.

 According to Chris, you need a coach to push you, a mentor who can relate to your experiences, a cheerleader who believes in you, and a friend you can be open and honest with to help you grieve over your losses and move on.
 The right people won’t let you quit on yourself, and in turn you can be the person who doesn’t let the people around you give up on themselves.

 Let Your Someday Goals Guide Your 1 Year and 5 Year Goals

 Gary Keller says that the purpose of a goal is to know what appropriate action to take in the moment, not to achieve a result.
 The big goals we set for someday inform how we behave today, and that’s why we can’t sell ourselves short with goals that don’t inspire us to move forward.

 When you’re setting your big-picture goals, start with Someday or the goals that you can only imagine could be possible.
 From there, work backward to what the goal could look like five years in the making.
 Then narrow it down further to what you would aim to achieve in your first year pursuing the goal.
 Before you know it, you’ll have narrowed down a giant goal to the smallest step you need to take to begin achieving it.

 Even if you weren’t able to attend the retreat, you can do the work to make your goals happen in 2021 and beyond.
-If you’d like to learn from footage from the retreat, you can get access to the recordings through the end of 2020 and join our Living Your ONE Thing Community to find support and advice for your journey.
+You can download our KickAss Guide to Goal Setting, our Goal Setting Master Course, or join our Living Your ONE Thing Community to find support and advice for your journey.